 Analysis - Review Your Games

 If your setup supports it, Minpojke recommends recording as many sessions as you can—they’re much more valuable then looking at a damage meter.
-The first objective is to see if you followed your game plan.
+He says that the first objective is to see if you followed your game plan.
 Did you stick to it?
 Did it work?
-If the answer to either of these questions is no, you need to work on executing the plan better in the future—or possibly changing it up all together.
+If the answer to either of these questions is no, you need to work on executing the plan better in future or possibly changing it up all together.

 Always stay self-critical, and always look for ways to improve.

 Watching your own recordings is also a chance to highlight individual mistakes.
 As Minpojke says, “Always stay self-critical, and always look for ways to improve—you’ll notice pretty quickly your most crucial and common mistakes.”
 While Minpojke emphasizes that “losing is arguably the best way of learning,” he also reminded us that “it’s very important to recognize when you do well.”
-Think positively here: no one can play the perfect game, but there are often good takeaways to improve future play.
+Think positively here: no one can play the perfect game, but there are often good takeaways to be emulated going forward.

 Reviewing recordings of his gameplay is a regular part of Minpojke’s routine, as well as discussing previous matches with his team between games while queueing.
 You can learn from a win as well as a loss!

 Execute - Implement Your Analysis

 Practice it, and read it over and over until it sticks in your head

 After watching the replays, it’s time to set your goals.
 Decide what you want to focus on, and “make plans before you queue for a session.”
 If there was a specific matchup you were struggling with, you can discuss plans for how you’ll react to it next time.

 In some instances, it could be worth writing some notes, especially if you have many things to focus on versus many compositions.
 Minpojke equated it to studying for a test, “Practice it, and read it over and over until it sticks in your head.”